Building Codes For New Jersey

 For new construction, the UCC references standard national codes, such as the International Building Code (IBC).
 However, New Jersey also makes extensive modifications to these codes.

-As of March 7, 2011, the 2009 editions of the International Building Code and International Residential Code are completely effective, with modifications made for New Jersey.
-For the previous 6 months ("grace period"), IRC 2006 NJ and IBC 2006 NJ had remained effective if selected by the designer.
+As of March 21, 2016, the 2015 editions of the International Building Code and International Residential Code were completely effective, with modifications made for New Jersey.
+For the previous 6 months ("grace period"), IRC 2009 NJ and IBC 2009 NJ had remained effective if selected by the designer.

 In the past, modifications to reference codes were included only in the UCC, which made it necessary to check within the UCC to determine if there might be a modification for any specific provision of the reference code.